 You can also utilize bird toys because your bunny can easily grip them.
 Or paper towels.
 Or cardboard tubes.
 Stuff them with hay to make things more exciting!

-Grab a small rabbit ball that your bunny can pick up with their teeth.
+Grab a small rabbit ball that your bunny can pick up with its teeth.
 Then, roll it toward your pet.
 After your bunny has explored the ball, repeat the roll.

-After some time, your bunny may begin to roll the ball around with their nose and pick it up with their teeth.
+After some time, your bunny may begin to roll the ball around with its nose and pick it up with its teeth.
 It is also a big help that you can put treats in the ball.
 Rabbits LOVE TREATS!!

 Despite popular belief, bunnies aren’t boring creatures that just like to sit in a corner and chew on food.
 They’re actually very social animals that love to play with their owners!